-Iran FM says US declined him a visa to attend UN meeting
+Iran TV: 35 killed in stampede at funeral for slain general

 His slaying already has pushed Tehran to abandon the remaining limits of its 2015 nuclear deal with world powers as his successor and others vow to take revenge.
 In Baghdad, the parliament has called for the expulsion of all American troops from Iraqi soil, something analysts fear could allow Islamic State militants to mount a comeback.

-Soleimani’s remains and those of the others killed in the airstrike were brought to a central square in Kerman, a desert city surrounded by mountains that dates back to the days of the Silk Road where he will be buried later on Tuesday.

-Salami praised Soleimani’s exploits and said as a martyr, he represented an even greater threat to Iran’s enemies.
+Speaking in Kerman, Salami praised Soleimani’s exploits, describing him as essential to backing Palestinian groups, Yemen’s Houthi rebels and Shiite militias in Iraq and Syria.
+As a martyr, Soleimani represented an even greater threat to Iran’s enemies, Salami said.

 “We will take revenge.
 We will set ablaze where they like,” Salami said, drawing the cries of “Death to Israel!”